Tag: psychedelic art

 • Ohme and many more!

-Native Indians giving a ceremonial cleansing in the center of Mexico city, 2023
+Native Indians giving a ceremonial cleansing in the center of Mexico City, 2023

 Why shamans are important for your psychedelic journey?

 Shamans are often seen as important guides and facilitators for psychedelic journeys because they have a deep understanding of the spiritual and psychological dimensions of the experience.
 They have often undergone extensive training and have experience when it comes to working with altered states of consciousness.
 They can provide guidance, context, healing, and connection.
 Their main task is healing.
-They can help to facilitate a safe and meaningful journey, and can help the person to integrate the experience into their life in a way that is positive and transformative.
+They can help to facilitate a safe and meaningful journey and can help the person to integrate the experience into their life in a way that is positive and transformative.
 Trained psychologists can help you integrate your experience with the medicine as well.

 Guidance: A shaman can provide guidance and support during a psychedelic journey, helping the person to navigate the experience and providing a sense of safety and security.